davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

   operations on the general-purpose registers for architectures that support it.

-  The argument yes or single enables the use of single-precision floating-point operations.
+  The argument :samp:`yes` or :samp:`single` enables the use of single-precision floating-point operations.

-  The argument double enables the use of single and double-precision floating-point operations.
+  The argument :samp:`double` enables the use of single and double-precision floating-point operations.

-  The argument no disables floating-point operations on the general-purpose registers.
+  The argument :samp:`no` disables floating-point operations on the general-purpose registers.

   This option is currently only available on the MPC854x.